 Co-written a number of publications specializing in Latino mental health

-Armando Barragán, assistant professor in the School of Social Work, specializes in Latino mental health and has many publications on the subject.
+Armando Barragán, associate professor in the School of Social Work, specializes in Latino mental health and has many publications on the subject.

 His other research interests include serious mental illnesses, treatment utilization and help-seeking, ethnic minority mental health disparities, and psychiatric epidemiology.

-Barragán received his bachelor’s from the University of California, Los Angeles, his MSW from the University of California, Berkeley, and his Ph.D. from the University of Southern California.
+Barragán received his Ph.D. in social work from the University of Southern California; his MSW from the University of California, Berkeley; and his bachelor’s in psychology and anthropology from the University of California, Los Angeles.